 is a writer, teacher, designer, artist, creator of communities,

-He currently serves as the Group Life Director, Student Ministries
+listener, and explorer.
+He currently serves as the Group Life Director

-Jason and his wife Karen have just had their third child and first daughter.
+Jason and his wife Karen have three children: two boys, Tristan and Keaghan, and one girl, Aisleyn.
 He earned his B.A. in Language Arts at Chadron State College in 1998.

 Read his blog.
 Visit his Facebook page.
 Read his Google+ profile and his LinkedIn profile.
 Follow his Twitter feed.